MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-managing-teams.md

   - Microsoft Teams
 ---

-# Managing Teams with Teams PowerShell
+# Manage Teams with Teams PowerShell

 Teams PowerShell is a powerful ability.
 You can find detailed instructions on how to use all PowerShell controls for managing Microsoft Teams and Skype for Business, including detailed descriptions of the settings in each policy, in the [Microsoft Teams cmdlet reference](https://docs.microsoft.com/powershell/teams/?view=teams-ps) and [Skype for Business cmdlet reference](https://docs.microsoft.com/powershell/skype/intro?view=skype-ps).

-## Creating and managing teams via PowerShell
+## Create and manage teams using PowerShell

 The cmdlets for creating and managing teams are in the [Microsoft Teams PowerShell module](https://www.powershellgallery.com/packages/MicrosoftTeams/).